 The Company has set up a Nomination Committee with written terms of reference which are in compliance with the code provisions of the CG Code.
 The Nomination Committee shall make recommendations to the Board on appointment of Directors and succession planning for Directors.
-The Nomination Committee consists of five members, namely, Ms. Shao Hanqing (Chairman), Mr. Sung Kai Hing, Mr. Cheung Kong Cheung, Mr. Sun Jian and Mr. Kong Hing Ki, comprising of 2 executive Directors and 3 independent non-executive Directors.
+The Nomination Committee consists of all Board members, namely, Ms. Shao Hanqing (Chairman) (resigned on 10 February 2022), Mr. Feng Jianzhong (Chairman) (appointed on 10 February 2022), Mr. Sung Kai Hing, Mr. Cheung Kong Cheung, Ms. Leung Yuen Man (appointed on 1 April 2022), Mr. Sun Jian (resigned on 1 April 2022) and Mr. Kong Hing Ki.

-The main duty of the Committee is (i) to review and monitor the structure, size and composition (including the skills, knowledge and experience) of the Board to complement the Company's corporate strategy; (ii) to identify and nominate qualified individuals for appointment as additional Directors or to fill Board vacancies as and when they arise; (iii) to make recommendations to the Board on matters relating to the appointment or re-appointment of Directors and succession planning for Directors, in particular the Chairman and the Chief Executive Officer; (iv) to assess the independence of independent non-executive Directors; and (v) to report back to the Board on decisions or recommendations made, unless there are legal or regulatory restrictions to do so.
+The main duties of the Committee are (i) to review and monitor the structure, size and composition (including the skills, knowledge and experience) of the Board to complement the Company's corporate strategy; (ii) to identify and nominate qualified individuals for appointment as additional Directors or to fill Board vacancies as and when they arise; (iii) to make recommendations to the Board on matters relating to the appointment or re-appointment of Directors and succession planning for Directors, in particular the Chairman and the Chief Executive Officer; (iv) to assess the independence of independent non-executive Directors; and (v) to report back to the Board on decisions or recommendations made, unless there are legal or regulatory restrictions to do so.